Aaaaaalice2206/CommLab/little-red/README.md

 - Sound is also used to mimic the real phone interface and immerse the user better in the story with the unlocking sound, incoming message sound, message sending sound and alert sound.
 - Reveal and hide techniques such as the hidden place of grandma's house in the map, lists gradually appearing as the user scroll down the phone interface reinforce the user's experience of the real story and better immerse them in Little Red's perspective, experiencing fun and danger with her together on the phone.

-Rather than relying on traditional plot development, the story allows more interaction and creates fun, engagement and suspense through interface behavior.
+Rather than relying on traditional plot development, this version allows more interaction and creates fun, engagement and suspense through interface behavior.

 ---